 Mizuno irons are largely thought to be for better players.
-However the truth of the matter is that even some of their clubs that fall squarely into the payers iron category are much more forgiving than similar products from other manufacturers.
+However, the truth of the matter is that even some of their clubs that fall squarely into the payers iron category are much more forgiving than similar products from other manufacturers.

 That’s one of the things I have also loved about Mizuno, they provide really great versatile clubs that will suit a wide variety of swings.
 I’ve played blades from other companies before that are really punishing on days when your swing is a little bit quirky.
 Not so with Mizuno.
 Their large sweet spots democratize players irons making them a friendly choice for the masses.

 Now all of this said there is a caveat.
 If you are a true beginner you will want to stay far away from their blade-style clubs.
-You’ll be much better served with something that features a wide sole, a generous offset and a sweet spot big enough to keep your ball in play no matter how you are swinging.
+You’ll be much better served with something that features a wide sole, a generous offset, and a sweet spot big enough to keep your ball in play no matter how you are swinging.

-Age of the Club
+Age Of The Club

 Not all of the irons on our list are brand new.
-In fact several of them have been on the market for a few years already.
+In fact, several of them have been on the market for a few years already.
 Personally, I think buying slightly dated equipment is going to be the right move for most people.
 It’s a great way to save hundreds of dollars on gear that is really no different than the brand new stuff anyway.

-However some players feel a little bit weird about buying older clubs.
+However, some players feel a little bit weird about buying older clubs.
 If you fall into that category understand that it comes with a hefty price.
-Newer stuff may be slightly more aerodynamic which will translate into easier distance.
+Newer stuff may be slightly more aerodynamic which will translate into an easier distance.
 However, unless you are in a competitive situation the small differences may not be worthwhile.

 One of the most important decisions you fave when buying a new set of irons is to select a configuration.
 In other words, which irons do you want in the bag?